cheese-mountain/config/readme.md

 Follow these steps to set up the keybindings:

+1. Scoop install sharpkeys, run sharpkeys & remap caps to esc
-1. Open task scheduler with Win + R, 'taskschd.msc' + Enter
+2. Open task scheduler with Win + R, 'taskschd.msc' + Enter
-2. Schedule ./hotkeys/bindings.exe to run on login
+3. Schedule ./hotkeys/bindings.exe to run on login

 ## VSCode